JordanRL/Newton/README.md

 ## Usage

 There are many ways to use this package.
-The preferred way involves instantiating the UniComposition class and using it as a factory.
+The preferred way involves instantiating the UnitComposition class and using it as a factory.

 In order to allow new unit classes which extend Quantity to work with the UnitComposition class, it was necessary to force instantiation of it.